Watch the webinar

 I think the purpose of measuring is always to learn.
-And I play a lot of tennis, so let me use a tennis metaphor here - when you’re on the court and you strike the ball, you immediately feel if it’s a clean hit or not and then you see the ball go over to the opponent's side, and see how they react and where it lands.
+And I play a lot of tennis, so let me use a tennis metaphor here - when you’re on the court and you strike the ball, you immediately feel if it’s a clean hit or not, and then you see the ball go over to the opponent's side, and see how they react and where it lands.
 And then 5 seconds later you get the opportunity to improve your swing.
-And those kinds of immediate feedback loops and that kind of constant improving, that’s also what we’re looking for in our performance marketing.
+And those kinds of immediate feedback loops and that kind of constant improvement, that’s also what we’re looking for in our performance marketing.

 And that’s also what we’re looking for in our Performance Marketing when we’re putting together our KPIs and measurements.

 We look at Cost of Sale, and Cost of Profit, Profit after Performance Costs, Customer Intake, Impression Share in the market and so on.
 And we do this for all the channels in all of our countries.

 What’s your favorite KPI to measure Black Friday success?